 - For men: (10 × weight in kg) + (6.25 × height in cm) – (5 × age in years) + 5

-Online BMR calculators, like the CDC’s, give quick results.
+Online BMR calculators, such as those provided by the CDC, offer quick results.
 Keep track of this number to avoid eating too little or too much.

 Calculate Your Daily Caloric Intake